PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition.en.md

 - The prediction result obtained through the `json` attribute is data of the dict type, and its content is consistent with the content saved by calling the `save_to_json()` method.
 - The prediction result returned by the `img` attribute is data of the dictionary type.
 The keys are `table_res_img`, `ocr_res_img`, `layout_res_img`, and `preprocessed_img`, and the corresponding values are four `Image.Image` objects, in order: the visualized image of table recognition results, the visualized image of OCR results, the visualized image of layout area detection results, and the visualized image of image preprocessing.
 If a sub-module is not used, the corresponding result image will not be included in the dictionary.

-In addition, you can obtain the configuration file for the general table recognition production line and load the configuration file for prediction.
+In addition, you can obtain the configuration file for the general table recognition pipeline and load the configuration file for prediction.
 You can execute the following command to save the result in `my_path`:

 ```
 paddlex --get_pipeline_config table_recognition --save_path ./my_path
 ```

-If you have obtained the configuration file, you can customize the settings for the general table recognition production line.
-You just need to modify the value of the `pipeline` parameter in the `create_pipeline` method to the path of the production line configuration file.
+If you have obtained the configuration file, you can customize the settings for the general table recognition pipeline.
+You just need to modify the value of the `pipeline` parameter in the `create_pipeline` method to the path of the pipeline configuration file.
 The example is as follows:

 ```python
 from paddlex import create_pipeline